My Beautiful Man

 My Beautiful Man (美しい彼, Utsukushii Kare) is a Japanese light novel series by Yuu Nagira.
 It is published by Tokuma Shoten with illustrations by Rikako Kasai.
 My Beautiful Man was published as Nagira's debut work, and since 2014, there have been four volumes published, as well as one side story.

 A live-action television drama adaptation starring Riku Hagiwara and Yusei Yagi was broadcast from November 19, 2021, to December 24, 2021, on MBS as part of the programming block Drama Tokku.
-A second season was broadcast from February 8, 2023, to March 1, 2023, on MBS and TBS TV as part of the programming block Dramaism, and its conclusion was released as a theatrical film titled My Beautiful Man: Eternal on April 7, 2023.
+A second season was broadcast from February 8, 2023, to March 1, 2023, on MBS and TBS as part of the programming block Dramaism, and its conclusion was released as a theatrical film titled My Beautiful Man: Eternal on April 7, 2023.
 The television drama series was critically acclaimed, with Hagiwara and Yagi winning the My Best TV Prize Grand Prix Award at the 59th and 60th Galaxy Awards for their performances in both seasons.

 My Beautiful Man was also adapted into a manga series by Megumi Kitano, which is serialized in the bimonthly boys' love manga magazine Chara.